-material

-• Once KVH has been contacted, samples taken, and an identification made, remove the infected material or follow advice which has been provided with the diagnosis.
+Psa • Remove secondary Psa-V symptoms as soon as possible.
+Refer to KVH's Vine Removal and Disposal page on the KVH website www.kvh.org.nz/vine_removal .
+Other Once KVH has been contacted, samples taken, and an identification made, remove the infected diseases material or follow advice which has been provided with the diagnosis.

-•